crantok/dnd-stats-chooser/README.md

 # dnd-stats-chooser

 In D&D 5e, one way of choosing the ability scores for a new character is to use the 27 point system.
-There are 65 valid combinations of stats that cost exactly 27 points.
+There are 65 combinations of ability score values that cost exactly 27 points.
 This program was written to help you choose the best combination for your character.

     **********************************************************************************************